Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions: Introduction

-\GJ{The first challenge refers to the fact that an agent cannot make its decision independently since it will affect and be affected by other agents in different ways.} There are mainly three types of inter-agent couplings in MARL\GJ{\footnote{In the literature, there have been many different settings for the MARL problem.
+The first challenge refers to the fact that an agent cannot make its decision independently since it will affect and be affected by other agents in different ways.
+There are mainly three types of structure constraints causing inter-agent couplings in MARL\footnote{In the literature, there have been many different settings for the MARL problem.
 Our work aims to find a distributed control policy for a dynamic MAS to cooperatively maximize an accumulated global joint reward function.
-In our literature review, a reference will be considered as an MARL reference as long as it employed RL methods to seek a policy for a group of agents to cooperatively optimize an accumulated global joint function in a dynamic environment.}} that have been considered in the literature, e.g., coupled dynamics (transition probability) \cite{qu2020scalable,lin2021multi}, \GJ{partial observability}\footnote{\GJ{In many partially observable MARL references, e.g., \cite{omidshafiei2017deep}, all agents share the same environment state, the partial observation setting does not induce networked inter-agent couplings.
-In this work, we focus on the setting that each agent has its own state, and the partial observation refers to the observability of each agent on the states of only its neighbors and itself.}} \cite{zhang2020cooperative,qu2020scalable,lin2021multi}, and coupled reward functions \cite{zhang2018fully,lin2021multi,guestrin2002coordinated,kok2006collaborative}.
-The aforementioned references either consider only one type of couplings, or employ only one graph to characterize different types of inter-agent couplings.
-In fact, the distributed linear quadratic regulator (LQR) design problem \GJ{for MASs} involves all the aforementioned couplings \cite{jing2021asynchronous,li2021distributed}, and distributed RL algorithms have been proposed in the literature to solve this problem, e.g., \cite{gorges2019distributed,li2021distributed,Jingtcns}.
-However, the three types of couplings are not efficiently utilized in distributed RL design in these works.
-Moreover, the most popular formulation of MARL has long been known as the \GJ{Markov games} \cite{littman1994markov}, while the LQR problem is only a specific application scenario.
+In our literature review, a reference is considered as an MARL reference as long as it employed RL to seek a policy for a group of agents to cooperatively optimize an accumulated global joint function in a dynamic environment.} that have been considered in the literature, e.g., coupled dynamics (transition probability) \cite{qu2020scalable,lin2021multi}, partial observability\footnote{Partial observability generally means that only incomplete information of the environment is observed by the learner.
+In many numerical experiments for MARL, e.g., \cite{omidshafiei2017deep,nayak2023scalable}, partial observation refers to the observation on partial agents and the environment.
+In this work, we consider a specific scenario where each agent only observes partial agents, which is consistent with \cite{zhang2020cooperative}.} \cite{omidshafiei2017deep,nayak2023scalable,zhang2020cooperative}, and coupled reward functions \cite{zhang2018fully,lin2021multi,guestrin2002coordinated,kok2006collaborative}.
+The aforementioned references either consider only one type of structure constraints, or employ only one graph to characterize different types of structure constraints.
+To give a specific example, consider the MAS as a network of linear systems with dynamics coupling, and set the global objective function as an accumulated quadratic function of state and control policy, the problem of learning an optimal distributed policy becomes a data-driven distributed linear quadratic regulator (LQR) design problem\cite{jing2021asynchronous,li2021distributed}, which involves all the aforementioned structure constraints.
+In the literature, distributed RL algorithms e.g., \cite{gorges2019distributed,li2021distributed,Jingtcns} have been proposed to deal with this problem.
+However, the three types of structure constraints are yet to be efficiently utilized.
+Moreover, the most popular formulation of MARL has long been known as the Markov games \cite{littman1994markov}, while the multi-agent LQR problem \cite{jing2021asynchronous} is only a specific application scenario.